ivelasq/pipedream/content/blog/politely-scraping.md

 Next, we actually 'scrape' (pull the content of) the web page using `polite::scrape()`.
 This needs an object of class `polite` (created with `bow()` from before).

-Since we politely scraped the entire web page, we want to use the {rvest} to specify what exact content we'd like to pull out.
+Since we politely scraped the entire web page, we want to use {rvest} to specify what exact content we'd like to pull out.
 We can do this using `html_nodes()`.

 How do we know which node we want?
 There are probably other ways of doing this.
 As a Firefox and Mac user, I click Cmd + Shift + C which opens up the Developer Tools so that I can select a specific element from the web page.
 I hover over the table to determine what the HTML is called, in this case, `table.wikitable`.